Anshul619/HLD-System-Designs/1_TechStacks/Hotstar/Readme.md

-# Scaling for Tsunami traffic (with own auto-scaler)
+# Hotstar - Scaling for Tsunami traffic (with own auto-scaler)

 | Title                        | Remarks                                                                                                                    |
 |------------------------------|----------------------------------------------------------------------------------------------------------------------------|